vuestorefront/vue-storefront/README.md

 ### **Step 3: Configure the project** ⚙️

-The next step is to configure your project, and it's different for every e-commerce integration.
+The next step is to configure your project, and it's different for every eCommerce integration.
 Go to the [Integrations](https://docs.vuestorefront.io/v2/integrations/) page, open the documentation for the integration you selected in our CLI, and look for the page describing the configuration steps.
 Or just click on the integration icon below:

 <!-- add icons for integrations leading to docs -->
 <p align="center" valign="middle">